ZOOM

 Read More: http://click.zoom.us/e/84442/ur-meetings-zoom-waiting-rooms/bjntw9/1490724700?h=qtGJHr2Po-3tpdXncTadmzK9kwCsepIF8q2eV-q_Rlk

-For more information on the Waiting Room feature, please visit our Knowledge Center or our Blog.
+For more information on the Waiting Room feature, please visit our Knowledge Center.

 Please reach out to our Support Team if you have any questions at support@zoom.us